POLICE & POLICE STATION DATABASE VICTORIA (AUSTRALIA)

 This database has been compiled from various sources that I have noted while researching in either the Public Record Office or State Library in Melbourne.
 It is one alphabetical order.
 Please note that the information formerly detailed in Lists 1 and 2 has now been incorporated in one overall index, but the explanation of Lists 1 and 2, and how to access the information, remains just below this introduction.

 I have listed the sources for all the references, so people living in Melbourne can access the material themselves.
-For those unable to do so, I will obtain a copy of the material for a fee of AUD$40 per reference, plus the cost of copying and postage.
+For those unable to do so, I will obtain a copy of the material for a fee of AUD$45 per reference, plus the cost of copying and postage.
 PLEASE NOTE THAT THIS FEE IS FOR SUPPLYING COPIES OF INFORMATION ON THIS WEB SITE ONLY.
-Details of my usual research charges are available by emailing me at hdh1[at]ozemail.com.au (change the ‘at’ to @) Please note that the retrieval service will not be available from 1st September to the end of October 2014 as I am working on a major project which has a tight timeline.
+Details of my usual research charges are available by emailing me at hdh1[at]ozemail.com.au (change the ‘at’ to @)

 The database is by no means a complete listing of every person who was ever in the Victoria Police Force.
 The most comprehensive such list – for the first 100 years of the Force – is contained on the microfiche Index to Members 1853-1953, published by the Victoria Police Historical Society, and available for AUD$12 plus $2 postage within Australia.
 Please make cheques payable to the Victoria Police Historical Society.
 The Society’s web pages, which include a searchable database of those police given bravery awards, is http://www.vicpolhistory.org.au